-Registration for EU and non-EU citizens in Prague
+Registration and Residency in Prague

 Prague’s newer districts are grouped around the city center.
 The inhabitants of Prague usually refer to them by their numbers according to an old administrative law.
 The most popular residential areas for expats in Prague include Prague 2 and Prague 6.

 The Blessing of a Small City: Everything is Close By